 Nearly every culture, nation and civilization throughout recorded history has been corroded by the Institution of slavery.
 It is institutional, because in order to persist, it must be supported by those in power, despite empty proclamations to the contrary.
-And in order to persist as an acceptable foundation of global economic trade and profiteering, it must be condoned by information gatekeepers, and willing consumers alike.
+To persist as an acceptable foundation of global economic trade and profit, it must be condoned by information gatekeepers, and consumers alike.

-Modern day slavery, and the typical routes taken to slavery (literally), are well known and documented.
+Modern day slavery, and the typical routes (literally) taken to slavery, are well known and documented.
 Yet it has only grown and prospered.
-Slavery is now intertwined with, and informs our understanding of, two other global human crisis: refugee and immigration.
+Slavery is intertwined with three other global human crisis: refugee, immigration, and poverty.